dougeby/IntuneDocs/InTuneDocs/DeployUse/overview-of-the-microsoft-intune-app-sdk.md

 ## Configure clipboard restrictions
 IT administrators can configure the clipboard behavior in Intune managed apps.
 For example, they can deploy a policy so that end users can't use the clipboard to cut or copy from an Intune-managed app and paste into a non-managed app.

-## Configure screen capture restrictions
-IT administrators can prevent end users from capturing the screen if an Intune-managed app is displayed.
-This restriction prevents the capture and release of confidential corporate content.
-This feature is only available for Android devices.

 ## Enforce encryption on saved data
 IT administrators can enforce a policy that ensures that data that is saved to the device by the app is encrypted.